A blood test for the diagnosis of early-onset Alzheimer’s disease has been developed.

 About 20 per cent of healthy participants with no memory complaints tested positive in an initial trial group of the blood test.
 The research team said the test must undergo further trials in a larger population across three to five years, as Alzheimer’s is a progressive disease.

-Dr Lesley Cheng, from the department of biochemistry, molecular and cell biology and the Bio21 Institute, said the research is critical for the development of therapeutic and preventative drugs for Alzheimer’s disease.
-“We can use it to identify patients of high risk and recruit them into clinical trials,” she said.
+Dr Lesley Cheng, from the department of biochemistry and molecular biology Bio21 Institute, said the research is critical for the development of therapeutic and preventative drugs for Alzheimer’s disease.
+“We can use it to identify patients of high risk and recruit them into clinical trials, and also monitor their improvement upon treatment,” she said.

 The team also plans to develop a test for Parkinson’s disease.